 Project by Foster Hill Design

 Black and white create a clean and classic combination once again.
 A butcher block countertop and natural wood shelves offset the black and white with warmth.
 A patterned floor adds shape and whimsy to the predictably square edges of the rest of the room.

 Project by Timber Trails Development Company

 Unlike your kitchen, your laundry room does not attract family and friends for gathering.
-This means you can have a little fun with your laundry room design.
-You can add some color in the laundry that you may not have considered in any other room, even on built-in cabinetry.
-The following rooms may inspire you to get creative.
+This means you can have a little fun with your home design.
+You can add some color in the laundry area that you may not have considered in any other room, even on built-in cabinetry.
+The following laundry room photos may inspire you to get creative.

 Project by Raykon Construction

 This is absolutely divine design.
 The raised-panel cabinets topped with crown molding epitomizes traditional style.
 The brushed brass knobs hearken back to Victorian aesthetics, yet their simple, oval shape maintains transitional standards.
 The rug and the chandelier guide your eyes from top to bottom in this exquisite laundry room.